That I Would Be Good

 "That I Would Be Good" is a song by Canadian singer-songwriter Alanis Morissette that was first included on her fourth studio album, Supposed Former Infatuation Junkie (1998).
 An acoustic live version of the song was recorded during a session for MTV Unplugged on September 18, 1999.
 The live version was released as a single in Europe in 1999 and in Canada on February 8, 2000.

-The lyrics relate Morissette's intimate feelings about being judged, insecurity and self-doubt, expressing in theme and variation the desire to be sufficient in the face of changing external circumstances.
+The lyrics relate Morissette's intimate feelings about being judged, expressing insecurity and self-doubt, in theme and variation, and the desire to be sufficient in the face of changing external circumstances.
 The song received mostly positive reviews from music critics, who praised the flute solo by Morissette and its sweetness.
 Commercially, the single charted on the US Billboard Adult Top 40 and the Netherlands' Single Top 100.

 Background and writing

 "That I Would Be Good" was one of the songs included on Alanis Morissette's fourth studio album, Supposed Former Infatuation Junkie (1998).
 Eventually, the album spawned four singles, with "Thank U" being the most successful single.
 Later, Alanis wrote the song "Still" for the soundtrack album of the 1999 film, Dogma.
 On September 18, 1999, Alanis recorded an MTV Unplugged special, singing songs from her previous albums, Jagged Little Pill (1995) and Supposed Former Infatuation Junkie (1998), as well as previously unreleased tracks.